Cardinal utility: Controversies

 There remain economists who believe that utility, if it cannot be measured, at least can be approximated somewhat to provide some form of measurement, similar to how prices, which have no uniform unit to provide an actual price level, could still be indexed to provide an "inflation rate" (which is actually a level of change in the prices of weighted indexed products).
 These measures are not perfect but can act as a proxy for the utility.
 Lancaster's characteristics approach to consumer demand illustrates this point.

-Comparison between ordinal and cardinal utility functions
+Comparison between Classical Measurement, ordinal and cardinal utility functions

 The following table compares the two types of utility functions common in economics: